Ramiz Hamouda

-Ramiz Hamouda (born May 26, 2008) is an American soccer player who plays as a defender for Birmingham Legion FC.
+Ramiz Hamouda (born May 26, 2008) is an American soccer player who plays as a defender for Werder Bremen II in Regionalliga Nord.

 Early life

 Hamouda was born on May 26, 2008, in the United States.
 A native of Lincoln, Nebraska, United States, he is of Sudanese descent through his parents.

 Club career

 As a youth player, Hamouda joined the youth academy of Sporting Kansas City.
-In 2024, he signed for Birmingham Legion FC.
+In 2024, he signed for Birmingham Legion FC, after having been linked with German club Werder Bremen.
 On April 18, 2024, he debuted for the club during a 4–2 extra time home win over Chattanooga Red Wolves SC in the US Open Cup.